Nonie689/garuda-live.install-disk-fixer_modx/README.md

 # garuda-live.install-disk-fixer_modx

+  *** This project is for have a better garuda live disk expierence!!

-Make garuda-wayfire livedisk, for fresh wayland based working Computer
+Make garudawayfire livedisk system better with the best for wayland based wayfire Desktop Enviroment Computer!!

 It's complete running over tor!

-With many other tweaks to have better privacy and tools!
+ ---  with many other tweaks to have better privacy and base-system!!
+ ---  with much love created and witth a bright collection of usefull tools and fixes!!

 ---------------------------------------------------------------

   Clone the repo with     # git clone https://github.com/Nonie689/garuda-live.install-disk-fixer_modx